DropDemBits/turse-rs/notes/Restrictions for each AST node.md

 ### `ExternalDecl`

-- `AddressSpec` must be a string literal (int exprs aren't accepted in this position yet)
+- (Semantic Restriction) `AddressSpec` must be a string literal (int exprs aren't accepted in this position yet)

 ### `ExternalVar`